TheRandMan/Kali-VM-for-M1-Mac/README.md

 1. Install wget - `sudo apt install wget`
 1. Download the install_kali.sh script - `wget https://github.com/TheRandMan/Kali-VM-for-M1-Mac/raw/main/install_kali.sh`
 1. Make the script executable - `chmod +x install_kali.sh`
-1. Run the install_kali.sh script with sudo - `sudo ./install_kali.sh'
+1. Run the install_kali.sh script with sudo - `sudo ./install_kali.sh`
     1. When prompted, the default options are suggested to be used
 1. Once the script finishes reboot the VM and you should have a full Kali install
-    1. Burpsuite doesn't seem to be installed so you probably want to install that 'sudo apt install burpsuite'
+    1. Burpsuite doesn't seem to be installed so you probably want to install that `sudo apt install burpsuite`